'Next few days': Tony Mowbray gives an update on Sunderland's transfer search search

-'Confident:" Tony Mowbray gives update on Sunderland's striker search and Ross Stewart future
+Sunderland transfer and contract news: Tony Mowbray gives update on striker search and Ross Stewart

 Sunderland boss Tony Mowbray says he is hopeful that he will get competition and cover for Ross Stewart 'in the next few days' but admits the search could go on until later in the month.